Marquis Johnson: Professional career

+Pre-draft

 Johnson was not invited to the NFL Combine and despite coming off meniscus surgery Johnson ran a 4.51 forty-yard dash.

 St. Louis Rams

-The Rams drafted Johnson in the seventh round of the 2010 NFL Draft.
+The Rams selected Johnson in the seventh round of the 2010 NFL draft with the 211th overall pick.
 On June 28, 2010, Johnson signed a four-year contract with the Rams.
 He was waived and re-signed on a number of occasions over the next 2 years, spending time on the practice squad and on the PUP list and injured reserve list as well as on the active roster.
 Hampered by a knee injury, he played in five games during his two years with the team.
 Ultimately, the Rams waived him on May 3, 2012.

 New Orleans Saints

 Johnson signed with the New Orleans Saints on May 10, 2012.
-He was released by the Saints on August 31, 2012 on the final cut down day.
+He was released by the Saints on August 31, 2012, on the final cut down day.

 Personal life

 Johnson was raised in Sarasota, Florida.
 He has spoken openly about the abuse he suffered as a child, and has become active in efforts to help other children overcome abuse.